openedx/edx-documentation/en_us/video/source/video_course.rst

    appear below the **Component Display Name** and **Default Timed Transcript** fields.

 #.
-Scroll down to the **EdX Video ID** field and paste in the ID of the video
+Scroll down to the **Video ID** field and paste in the ID of the video
    file that you want to play.
 See :ref:`Copy the edX Video ID`.

-   When you supply a valid edX video ID in this field, you associate your video component with files on YouTube and AWS that are optimized for viewing with different devices and bandwidths.
+   When you supply a valid video ID in this field, you associate your video component with files on YouTube and AWS that are optimized for viewing with different devices and bandwidths.
 You do not need to add values to the **Default Video URL**, **Video File URLs**, or the **YouTube ID** fields.
-If those fields already have values, the URLs that are associated with this edX video ID override them.
+If those fields already have values, the URLs that are associated with this video ID override them.

 6. Set the **Video Download Allowed** field to **True** or **False** to define whether learners can download this video.